MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 - The meeting was created in Dynamics 365 Sales.
 - The meeting recording was started and stopped multiple times.
 - You are not connected to your CRM in the Sales app.
-- Your administrator has disabled the [Save AI notes to CRM](save-ai-notes-crm.md) feature.
-- Your administrator hasn't configured the correct CRM fields for saving notes
 - If the meeting organizer has not provided access to the meeting recording and transcription to everyone.

 ### Accuracy of sentiment analysis